gdsbook/book/notebooks/09_spatial_inequality.md

 lorenz_curves.head()
 ```

-By iterating over the columns of this dataframe, we can make a plot of the lorenz curves for each year:
+By iterating over the columns of this dataframe, we can make a plot of the Lorenz curves for each year:

 ```python caption="Lorenz curves for county per capita incomes since 1969."
 f, ax = plt.subplots()